Synapse A2A Communication

 -

-synapse memory search "<topic>" — check shared knowledge
+synapse memory search "<topic>" — check if someone already solved this

 -